 Annexation is the process of formally adding territory to the official city limits of a village, town, or city.
-In the U.S., state laws dictate the process for annexing land, any standards or criteria that municipal (city or town) governments are required to meet, and how much say the residents in the annexed area have in the whole matter.
+In the U.S., state laws dictate the process for annexing land, any standards or criteria that municipal (city or town) governments are required to meet, and how much say the residents or property owners in the annexed area have in the whole matter.

 You reasonably might ask about the relevance of this type of municipal procedure to community development.
 After all, we try not to cover anything and everything connected to good local government, as we really write about community development with citizens and residents in mind.
 But we have several reasons that we think your policy and practice regarding your city limits relates to community development: